mlops-2526q1-mds-upc/MLOps_RecruitAIr_CriteriaEvaluator/reports/model_card.md

 #### Metrics

 <!-- These are the evaluation metrics being used, ideally with a description of why. -->
-We plan to evaluate model quality using:
-- Mean Squared Error (MSE) to measuree how close predicted scores are to human (ground truth) scores.
+We plan to evaluate model quality using the Mean Squared Error (MSE) to measuree how close predicted scores are to human (ground truth) scores.
-- Pearson correlation coefficient to measure linear correlation between predicted and human scores (captures rank/order similarity).
-- ROC-AUC for binary matching threshold because if you threshold scores (e.g., “match” vs “no match”), AUC tells you how well the model separates them..
 ### Results

-Model training and evaluation are in progress.
-Results will be reported in the next delivery.
+Fine-tuning completed successfully on the Qwen/Qwen3-0.6B base model.
+- Training Loss (MSE): 0.00054
+- Validation Loss (MSE): 0.00358
+- Epoch Duration: 2.59 s
+- Validation Duration: 3.56 s
+- Total Training Duration: 8.36 s
 #### Summary

-Planned evaluation aims to assess both numeric accuracy (MSE) and human-alignment (correlation).
-Results pending.
+The model achieved very low MSE values on both training and validation, suggesting stable learning and no major overfitting.

 ## Model Examination